-- Whisk in 1 tablespoon unflavored commercial Icelandic yogurt as a starter or use yogurt from a previous batch of your own homemade yogurt.
+- Whisk in 1-2 tablespoons (15 g) unflavored commercial yogurt as a starter or use yogurt from a previous batch of your own homemade yogurt.
 No need to heat or warm it ahead of time.

-- Allow to incubate for 5-12 hours.
+- Allow the milk to incubate for 5-12 hours.
 The longer you incubate, the more tart your yogurt will be.

-- Strain thickened yogurt.
-(If yogurt has not set, it will not readily strain.)
+- Strain set yogurt.
+(If your yogurt has not set properly, it will not readily strain.)
 I use a cheap colander lined with a commercial paper coffee filter or a nylon bag designed for straining yogurt.
 No cheesecloth is required.

 - Let yogurt sit in the strainer till the yogurt is reduced down to a quarter of the original volume.
 Time to strain may be as long as 8-10 hours, but this can vary according to the milk you used, the starter, and the temperature of the incubation.
-Tip the strainer or stir very gently if whey has pooled on top while straining.
+Tip the strainer or stir very gently if the whey has pooled on top while straining.

-- Empty whey from batter bowl and pour yogurt out of strainer back into the original bowl.
-Use a good whisk or portable mixer to beat until smooth or leave as is.
+- Empty whey from the batter bowl and pour the yogurt out of the strainer back into the original bowl.
+Use a good whisk or portable mixer to beat until smooth, or leave it as is.
 Chill.

 - I’m told it will stay fresh for 3 weeks.
 We eat it too fast to know.